SQLitis/monsters/README.rst

   Animal|Huge|3200|40|Elephant|Monster Manual v.3.5|26

 The surprise standouts are boars and dire boars.
 Just as willing to eat foliage as the bodies of your fallen foes, they're strong and not too slow.
 Raising a dire boar requires a total +12 if you take 10.
-A first-level human commoner with 4 ranks Handle Animal, +1 Charisma bonus, Skill Focus and Animal Affinity has +10, so they need Aid Another from an assistant *or* a 10gp Animal Training Pole.
+A first-level human commoner with 4 ranks Handle Animal, +1 Charisma bonus, Skill Focus and Animal Affinity has +10, so they need Aid Another from an assistant.
 (The Uncivilized trait could give them a +1 bonus on Handle Animal checks, but that's not enough.)
+Shape Soulmeld Riding Bracers are better than Skill Focus.
+Killoren have a +2 racial bonus on Handle Animal checks; so do desert elves, but desert elves have a harder time managing the 13 Con needed for Shape Soulmeld.

+A&EG 50gp Animal Trainer's Kit: This kit consists of harnesses, prods, light whips, treats, and other items that are helpful for training animals.
+There are different kits for different types of animals.
+It grants a +2 circumstance bonus on Handle Animal checks.
+A&EG Leash and Muzzle: Made to fit creatures of various sizes, this is necessary equipment for training animals.
+Masterwork versions are also available that grant a +1 circumstance bonus on Handle Animal checks, increasing the price by 20 gp (regardless of size). only priced up to Medium-size 8sp
+Frostburn page 76: "If you are proficient with its use, the goad grants a +2 circumstance bonus on all Handle Animal checks made against animals of Huge size or larger."
+ Although many of these primitive weapons are categorized as exotic weapons, they can be used as martial weapons by those not trained in their use as exotic weapons.
+If a primitive exotic weapon is used as a martial weapon, the user cannot make use of any of that weapon's special qualities (such as the iuak's ability to damage objects, or the tigerskull club's ability to disarm and trip).
-10gp Animal Training Pole: This hollow pole has a strong, thin cord threaded through it and twisted into a loop at the end.
+A&EG 10gp Animal Training Pole: This hollow pole has a strong, thin cord threaded through it and twisted into a loop at the end.
 When looped around an animal's neck, it provides an easy way to direct the animal while preventing the animal from moving any closer than the pole's length.
-An animal training pole provides a +2 circumstance bonus on attempts to teach an animal a task.
+An animal training pole provides a +2 circumstance bonus on attempts to teach an animal a task [but not to rear a wild animal].

 Teamwork benefits require Int 8 for the leader, so a trained animal cannot be the leader.
 You may have heard of the Team Rush teamwork benefit from the Player's Handbook II; that's the reason why, if you hitch an advanced 5HD shadow mastiff to a sled with a pack of regular dogs, they're inspired to move at the shadow mastiff's speed (50feet).